-The cafe and restaurants are also closed, however the Udder Place has a huge variety of drinks, foods and ice creams available for takeaway.
+The cafe in the play area is closed, however the Udder Place has a huge variety of drinks, foods and ice creams available for takeaway.
 I was very impressed with the coffee!

 There are plenty of distanced and regularly cleaned picnic benches for you to enjoy a picnic or your treats from the takeaway too, making it a perfect day out with the family.